skjolber/mockito-graphql-matchers/README.md

 # mockito-graphql-matchers
-Simple utility for matching GraphQL payloads in Mockito mocks.
+Mockito argument matchers for GraphQL.

 Features:

  * query
+   * name
+   * arguments
  * mutation
+   * name
+   * arguments

-The library is primarily intended for mocking proxied GraphQL service implementations.
+The library is primarily intended for mocking proxied GraphQL service implementations, i.e. without needing the whole payload.

 ## Obtain
 The project is built with [Maven] and is available on the central Maven repository.